shikhu51197/shikhu51197/README.md

 <h1 align="center">Hi 👋, I'm Shikha Gupta</h1>
----

 <h3 align="center">A passionate Full Stack Web Developer & learning MERN Stack at Masai School, Bangalore.
 Always eager to learn something new and deal with new tasks and challenges.
 I have done my Bechlor's of Engineering from shahdol madhyaPradesh India.</h3>
-<h5>The Full-Stack Developer designs and maintains websites and systems to serve a company's needs. develop these platforms to function independently Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript,REACT , REACT-REDUX) AND writing code which is optimized.
+<h5>maintains websites and systems to serve a company's needs. develop these platforms to function independently Knowledge of multiple front-end languages and libraries (e.g. HTML , CSS, JavaScript,REACT , REACT-REDUX) AND writing code which is optimized.

 Learnt coding from Masai School(India's first Skill building School "Driven by Outcomes, Fuelled by Ambitions.")